GabrielMoreau/uvmat-doc/help/README.md

 The variables of field structures can be grouped into _field cells_ representing data sharing the same coordinates.
 Differerent types of field cells are identified for processing and plotting.
-This identification is performed by the function _find_field_cells.m_ which first groups the variables into cells sharing common array dimensions, determines their spatial dimension, and idendify the following types of field cells, corresponding to the different kinds of data griding described in [wiki:#a5.1Gridingofdata section 5.1]
+This identification is performed by the function _find_field_cells.m_ which first groups the variables into cells sharing common array dimensions, determines their spatial dimension, and idendify the following types of field cells, corresponding to the different kinds of data griding described in [section 5.1](#51-griding-of-data).

 - *Dimension variables*: these are unique unidimensional variable arrays corresponding to a given dimension, leading to a cell with a single variable, dimension 1.
   This is interpreted as the set of coordinate values associated with this dimension.